 The Haiku ceiling fan kit includes a remote control and has 10-settings, including Whoosh mode, which simulates natural air flow, and even “reverse direction”, although BAF recommends running it in winter in the same direction as in summer but at the lowest speed, to recirculate air without a draft.
 The variable-speed technology means that air movement is efficient at every speed.

 Haiku, as you might expect, is not the cheapest fan on the market.
 Far from it.
-The Big Ass Fans website allows you to plug in some variables when ordering your custom Haiku fan.
+The website allows you to plug in some variables when ordering your custom Haiku fan.
 You can specify fan height, ceiling height, color, material and whether it will be used indoors or outdoors.
-A composite Haiku, for example, runs around $825, an adding the bamboo option will bump that price up by about $170.
+A composite Haiku fan, for example, runs around $825, an adding the bamboo option will bump that price up by about $170.

-Also be sure to check out the industrial LED lighting solution from Big Ass Fan’s, the Big Ass Light.
+Also be sure to check out the industrial LED lighting solution from the same company, the Big Ass Light.